Rapptz/discord.py/docs/api.rst

     .. attribute:: privacy_level

-        The privacy level of the stage instance.
+        The privacy level of the stage instance or scheduled event

-        :type: :class:`StagePrivacyLevel`
+        :type: :class:`PrivacyLevel`

     .. attribute:: roles